 InGeneron Extends Series D Financing to $43 Million to Bring Regenerative Cell Therapy into the Clinic

-Company raises up to additional $23 million from strategic partner Sanford Health to advance pivotal program in rotator cuff tendinopathy
+The company raises up to an additional $23 million from strategic partner Sanford Health to advance a pivotal program in rotator cuff tendinopathy

 InGeneron’s therapeutic approach involves isolating and preparing adipose-derived regenerative cells (ADRCs) from a patient’s own fat tissue and administering the cells locally at the site of injury.
 The therapy is enabled by a proprietary cell processing system, designed for a one-time, minimally-invasive, outpatient procedure performed at the bedside.
 The company’s primary focus is on developing an autologous cell therapy to treat pain and functional impairments associated with musculoskeletal conditions.

 “Sanford Health’s continued support helps advance InGeneron’s regenerative cell therapy into the expansive pivotal trial phase, a significant step toward bringing our therapy into the clinic,” said Angelo Moesslang, PhD, Chief Executive Officer of InGeneron.
 “This is an exciting time for the company, as one of the largest health systems in the United States further affirms the potential of adipose-derived regenerative cell therapy, while we diligently work to make it available to patients.”